 Grilled salmon, served on a bed of wok-fried green asparagus, a Sriracha mayo dip and accompanied by rice is a dish to look out for if you enjoy fish.

-Fat Buddha Newcastle is located at the 55 Degrees North roundabout, above Antler, the Alpine-themed bar and restaurant that opened in mid-June. £750,000 was invested in refurbishing the site, within the Royal Arcade building, during the first-half of 2018.
-It’s less than five minutes’ walk from Grey’s Monument.
+Fat Buddha Newcastle was located at the 55 Degrees North roundabout, less than five minutes’ walk from Grey’s Monument.

 In the mood for a different style of cuisine?
 This post, Places to eat in Newcastle upon Tyne, suggests several restaurants in Newcastle.